slint-ui/slint/docs/tutorial/rust/src/game_logic_in_rust.md

 On the Rust side, we can now add an handler to the `check_if_pair_solved` callback, that will check if two tiles are opened.
 If they match, the `solved` property is set to true in the model.
 If they don't match, start a timer that will close them after one second.
-While the timer is running, we disable every tile so one cannot click anything during this time.
+While the timer is running, we disable every tile so one can't click anything during this time.

 Insert this code before the `main_window.run()` call: